-Transportation Commissioner - Northern District (3) MIKE TAGERT and attracting private investment for job creation and economic growth.
+Tagert has a broad background in intermodal transportation and economic development spanning the public and private sectors.
+Prior to being elected Commissioner in February 2011, Tagert was Administrator of the Tennessee-Tombigbee Waterway Development Authority, responsible for promoting intermodal transportation and attracting private investment for job creation and economic growth.
 He signed an International Agreement with the Panama Canal Authority to promote future trade and transportation via the Gulf of Mexico and Northeast Mississippi.
 The agreement strengthens Mississippi's strategic position for handling freight in anticipation of changing global freight patterns.